 - 5. How do I unsubscribe from the service?

 - To unsubscribe from the service, enter your email address into the "Unsubscribe" box and click on the Unsubscribe button, or use the links provided at the bottom of all emails sent from this service.

 Subscribe to Aboriginal Affairs and Northern Development Canada's RSS feeds to receive updates from our Media Room pages.
 Subscribers will receive the content title, a brief summary, the date published and a link to the full content on the AANDC website.

-- News Releases & Speeches RSS - News releases and speeches on current and historical matters relevant to Aboriginal people and Northerners.
+- Media Room RSS - News releases, Statements, Speeches, and Media Advisories on current and historical matters relevant to Aboriginal people and Northerners.

 - e-Bulletin RSS - A summary of recent AANDC announcements, opportunities and initiatives.

 Information About RSS Feeds

 What is RSS, How to Subscribe and Unsubscribe

 Users can add RSS feeds to their readers in one of two ways.
 Most sites offering RSS feeds provide RSS or XML buttons with links to instantly add a feed to the user's reader.
 Or, users can copy and paste the URL of the feed into their reader.
 RSS feeds will display available information they're added to a reader.